-This project is open to anyone who has completed Kindergarten during the 2015-2016 school year to anyone completing the 3rd grade during the same year.
+This project is open to anyone who has completed Kindergarten during the 2019-2020 school year to anyone completing the 3rd grade during the same year.

-Ewes or wether lambs must have lambs teeth.
+Ewes or weather lambs must have lambs teeth.

 Lambs will be shown directly following the sheep show.
-All lambs must be available at check-in, but do not need to be weighed.
+All lambs must be available at check-in Wednesday, but do not need to be weighed.
 Lambs must be clipped within 30 days preceding the Wright County Fair.
 Check out will correspond with other classes at 8:00 p.m. on Sunday.

 All entries will be paraded in the show ring.
 All contestants will receive ribbons.
 Lambs may be shown with halters and shortened lead ropes.
 Each participant will visit with the judge about the lamb they are showing.
-Participants will be evaluated on costumes, knowledge of the project and showmanship.

 The lambs do not need to be owned by the person showing them.
+There will be two classes: costume and showmanship.
+Exhibitors are eligible to enter both classes.

 No entry fee is required.
 No premiums will be given.
 Entry forms must be received by the Fair Secretary by 4 p.m.
-June 10.
+June 26.